gruns/blagoblag/content/drafts/http-considered-unethical.rst

 As operators of websites, we should not be empowered to give away our users' privacy.

-Right now on the web, the default is unauthenticated and unecrypted, and that's got to change.
+Right now on the web, the default is unauthenticated and unencrypted, and that's got to change.
 HTTP must cease to exist as we know it.
 Typing ``example.com`` *must* access it over HTTPS.

 If you operate a website, please add HTTPS, and redirect all traffic to it.
 If you're in a position to define web standards going forwards: require HTTPS for